-Auditor's Independence Declaration to the Directors of Football Australia Limited
+Auditor's independence declaration to the directors of Football Australia Limited

-As lead auditor for the audit of the financial report of Football Australia Limited for the financial year ended 30 June 2021, I declare to the best of my knowledge and belief, there have been:
+As lead auditor for the audit of the financial report of Football Australia Limited for the financial year ended 30 June 2022, I declare to the best of my knowledge and belief, there have been:

 - a.
-No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - b.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; - b.
+No contraventions of any applicable code of professional conduct in relation to the audit; and - c.
+No non-audit services provided that contravene any applicable code of professional conduct in relation to the audit.